florence/esterel-calculus/README.txt

       `internal.rkt`:
             Run 100000000000000000 tests between COS and Redex.
             These tests run much faster than the external ones.
+      `circuits.rkt`
+           Run the same number of tests, but for the circuit compiler and soundness of the calculus.
+These tests are increadibly slow.
       `run-test.rkt`:
             Run 10000 tests between all four implementations.
             These run when `make` and `make redex` are run.